mdh266/ScalaWebApp/README.md

-# Hello World Scala Web App
+# ScalaWebApp
 ---------------------------

-A simple Hello World App written in Scala
+A simple Hello World App written in Scala using Scalatra

 ## Dependencies
 ----------------